microsoft/pylance-release/README.md

     ```

 -   `python.analysis.useLibraryCodeForTypes`
-    -   Used to parse the source code for a package when a typestub is not found
+    -   Used to parse the source code for a package when a typestub is not found.
+    -   Accepted values:
+        -   `true` (default)
+        -   `false`

+*   `python.analysis.autoImportCompletions`
+    -   Used to control the offering of auto-imports in completions.
     -   Accepted values:
         -   `true` (default)
         -   `false`